 Injuries to the discs of the spine are the most common injuries we see as injury attorneys at Spaulding Injury Law.
-Typically these are bulges or herniations of the cervical (neck), thoracic (mid-back) or lumbar (lower back) discs.
+Typically these are bulges or herniation of the cervical (neck), thoracic (mid-back) or lumbar (lower back) discs.
 One particular type of disc injury not seen too often as a result of a personal injury incident is an annular tear.

 An annular tear occurs when the liquid inside a disc leaks out of the center of the disc causing the liquid to come into contact with tissue or nerves in the body causing pain, numbness and other associated problems.
 Unfortunately, unlike bulging or herniated discs, annular tears are difficult to heal often times leaving the patient with symptoms indefinitely even after invasive surgical procedures.